Taehyun Park | University of Waterloo, Waterloo, ON, Canada |

 The paper also went into detail describing the language problems that Non Native Speakers (NNS) encounter as opposed to what Native Speakers generally encounter.
 One of the points they were trying to make with this is that the majority of English speakers, roughly 70%, are also NNS and as such there is a great demand in language tools to assist NNS.
 The authors created their program based on a guideline for NNS language tool design from Knutsson et al. Below is the guideline as described by this paper:

-• Real-time feedback is always desirable, especially
+- Real-time feedback is always desirable, especially

 since it helps one improve one’s understanding of

-• Tools should not only indicate what is wrong, but
+the language as it is produced - Tools should not only indicate what is wrong, but

 also provide sufficient information (e.g.,